sjohns09/MSRDM/readme.md

 provide an input into the MSRDM which will then determine which action the robot needs to take in order to address the mental state of the individual and output this for the robot to act upon.

-One of the key components of the MSRDM will be its ability to take feedback from the user over time and re-learn how to react when that user exhibits certain signs.
+One of the key components of the MSRDM is its ability to take feedback from the user over time and re-learn how to react when that user exhibits certain signs.
 This means that each pet companion will be tailored for its own human and will grow to understand how to interact with the human better as time passes